dansarie/sboxgates/README.md

 LUTs are converted to C functions.
 For visualization of the generated graphs, they can be converted to Graphviz DOT format with the `-d` argument.

+## Test

+Tests are run automatically by [Travis CI](https://travis-ci.com/dansarie/sboxgates) on each new commit.
+The tests are documented in the testing script [.travis.yml](.travis.yml).
+Code coverage reports are available from [Coveralls](https://coveralls.io/github/dansarie/sboxgates).

 ### Command examples

 Generate a logic circuit representation of the Rijndael S-box: